 - Review transfer methods, risks and controls to protect transferred data.

-Personal data can only used for the purpose it was collected and once that purpose has been met, it should be securely disposed.
-It cannot be used for secondary purposes without consent in the absence of other legal basis.
+Personal data can only be used for the purpose it was collected and once that purpose has been met, it should be securely disposed of.
+It cannot be used for secondary purposes without consent in the absence of other legal bases.
 Therefore, the first set of questions to ask is when was the data collected?
 Is it still relevant, accurate, up to date, useful and most of all do you still have the legal basis for processing under GDPR?
 Do you need to re-obtain consent, if consent was used to collect the data?
 How will you re-obtain consent without violating privacy or be accused of marketing?

 If you cannot use the data under then you have to start all over again and gain consent or find another means for processing the data, if appropriate?
-If the data is inaccurate, out of date or incomplete then you could get into whole lot of problems.
+If the data is inaccurate, out of date or incomplete then you could get into a whole lot of problems.
 Legacy databases with obsolete data should be cleansed.
-Look into de-duplicating data that could be related to the same persons they may have registered multple times using identities. this is required for example when it comes to things like the right to be forgotten.
+Look into de-duplicating data that could be related to the same persons they may have registered multiple times using identities. this is required for example when it comes to things like the right to be forgotten.
 You don’t want to delete one records but retain another for the same person.
 Was part of a programme to do this.
 It is not a trivial task!

 You should also ask when do you need to dispose the data at the end of its life-cycle.
 For this build a retentions schedule against GDPR and all other competing regulatory and legal compliance regimes.
-They will have differing retention requirements will need to be balanced with GDPR.
+They will have different retention requirements will need to be balanced with the GDPR.

 - Review legal basis, e.g. consent, legitimacy, contracts etc that allows you to process data.
 Has the legal basis changed?